What is Malware?

 - You may notice new extensions or plugins within your browser.

-- Your antivirus software can stop working, dissapear or not even start or update.
+- Your antivirus software can stop working, disappear or not even start or update.

 - Even if your computer seems to be running fine, there is a possibility of Malware hiding deep in your computer.